PJC-1/node_project_1/README.md

 >
 >A **full collection scan** is a collection scan where we have to look at every single record inside of a given collection.
 Which is an **extremely** expensive operation.
 >
+>**Cache Server**
 >
+>Any time *mongoose* issues a query it's going to first go over to the **cache server**.
+The **cache server** is going to check to see if that exact query has ever been issued before, if it hasn't then the server will take query and send it over to *mongo DB* and *mongo* will execute the query.
+The results of that query will go back to the *cache server*, the server will **store** the result of that query.
+>
+>The **cache server** will now know that any time it receives that query it will get that stored response.
+>
+>It's going to maintain a record between queries that are issued and responses that come back from those queries.
+>
+>The **cache server** will then take that response and send it back to *mongoose*, where *mongoose* will give that data to *express* and it eventually ends up inside of our application.
+>
+>Now, anytime that same exact query is issued again *mongoose* is going to send the same query over to the *cache server*, but this time if the cache server sees that the query has already been issued once  before it's not going to send the query onto *mongo DB*.
+Instead it's going to take the response to that query that it got the last time and immediately send it back over to *mongoose*.
+>
+>So there's no indices here or full table scan being done.
+Nothing is being sent to *mongo*.
+>
+>On the **cache server** we can imagine that there might be something similar to a data store inside there.
+>
+>It might be a key value *data store* where all the keys are some type of query that has already been issued before and the value might be the result of that query.
+>
+>An example would be the *key* are the *IDs* of the *records* that we've already looked up before.
+So imagine that *mongoose* issues a new query where ti tries to find a blog post with an *ID* of ```'123'```.
+This query is going to flow into the *cache server*, where the *cache server* is going to check to see if it has a result for any query that was looking for an *ID* of ```'123'```.
+And if it does not exists, this query is then taken and sent on to the *mongo DB* instance. *Mongo DB* will execute this query, get a response and send it back.
+>
+>This result is sent back over to the *cache server*, the *cache server* takes the result and immediately sends it back to mongoose.
+>
+>Immediately right after that, the *cache server* will also take the **query** that was issued, and add that onto it's collection of queries that have been issued.
+And then it's going to take the results of that query and store it against that query.
+>
+>The caching layer is only used for reading data.
+Writing data is going to always go over to the *mongo DB* instance.
+We need to make sure that anytime we write some amount of data we clear any data stored on the *cache server* that is related to the record that we just wrote or updated.
 >